Do you want a cookie?

 Beautiful yellow basket flowers appear during the flowering period.
 Image by Светлана on Pixabay.

-Propagating marigold
+Propagating Marigold

 You don't necessarily have to preplant marigolds, as they grow quite robustly when direct sown.
 However, marigolds do not flower until June when direct sown outdoors.
 If you want to enjoy the beautiful marigold flowers for longer, you can propagate them on the windowsill.
 The seeds are sown from mid-March and kept evenly moist.
 Marigold seeds germinate at temperatures as low as 15 ° C/59 ° F and the seedlings usually appear after 10 to 20 days.
 Three weeks after germination, the young plants are separated and each is given its own pot.
 The plants can then be planted out in the garden in mid-May.